isomoth/project-chatbot/README.md

-# Peppbot: A cheerful chat companion
+# Pep bot: A cheerful chat companion

 This is a bot that asks about the user's mood and offers different activities based on it.